-Shoal Creek Improvements

-Improvements along lower Shoal Creek, within the Seaholm Development District.
-Improvements along lower Shoal Creek are needed to create a green space asset and support redevelopment of the district.
-The work includes removal of abandoned infrastructure, bank stabilization, invasive species removal, riparian ecology restoration, enhanced public access, and a unifying aesthetic palate (as set out in a January 2010 staff report).

-Seaholm District Railroad Pedestrian and Bicycle Crossing

-This project will provide a controlled pedestrian and bicycle crossing of the Union Pacific Rail Road (UPRR) on the west side of Lamar.
+- Shoal Creek Improvements: Improvements along lower Shoal Creek, within the Seaholm Development District.
+Improvements along lower Shoal Creek are needed to create a green space asset and support redevelopment of the district. - Seaholm District Railroad Pedestrian and Bicycle Crossing: This project will provide a controlled pedestrian and bicycle crossing of the Union Pacific Rail Road (UPRR) on the west side of Lamar.
 This project was agreed to with UPRR as part of negotiations on the Bowie Underpass and real estate contracts in the Seaholm District.
 It is vital for safety and access on the west side of Lamar.